carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190909.md

 - - - -
 #### Last Week’s Summary:
-2. Assisted/attended Golf Outing.
+1. Located a $30 transaction causing a discrepancy between the Classy and WePay finance reports.   >> to another week
+2. Pulled a brand new list for Ayesha’s Consumer Conference.
+Mailing list to go to clients.   >> to another week
+3. Generate year-end donor report for Development.
+Setup rollup fields in Salesforce to use fiscal year as time period.   >> to another week
+4. Figure out what to do w SQL Penelope data.  >> to another week
+5. Some weird meeting w Leia, VA, TH, BA prob about Leia doing intakes.
-3. Prepped and imported online gifts; separate process for Walk registrations.
+6. Prepped and imported online gifts; separate process for Walk registrations.
 Refined import steps to use ClassyID fields for matching contacts.  >> to another week
-4. Streamlined main classification fields for gifts.
+7. Streamlined main classification fields for gifts.
 (Campaign, Appeal, Addl Notes)  Cleaned and moved existing data to new setup.   >> to another week
-5. Reviewed whether matching gifts coming through Amply requires extra reporting process.
+8. Reviewed whether matching gifts coming through Amply requires extra reporting process.
 Will definitely require manual linking of gifts that may be hard to track down.  >> to another week
-6. Investigated gifts in Amply portal awaiting donor action.
+9. Investigated gifts in Amply portal awaiting donor action.
 Each gift has unique steps not facilitated by Amply.
 Some steps include: identifying the portal used by the employer, creating a portal account, identifying missing gift info (gift/employer IDs, etc), confirming the gift was made in Classy, confirming receipt of gift in portal, and updating the status of the gift in Amply.
 Other gifts require more donor/portal actions, such as following up individually with donors, writing up instructions to donors to identify their gift/employer, or requesting portal links and gift IDs from employers.
-7. Recorded Picnic Mailing to Clients’ Case Records >> to another week
+10. Recorded Picnic Mailing to Clients’ Case Records >> to another week
-8. Discovered Do Not Solicit does not auto-mark when contact is marked deceased.
+11. Discovered Do Not Solicit does not auto-mark when contact is marked deceased.
 Researched this native SF function, troubleshooted, and rebuilt function.  >> to another week
-9. Followed up with Classy support about report templates that returned empty data.
+12. Followed up with Classy support about report templates that returned empty data.
 Classy’s response was ?  >> to another week

 7. Continued discussing and testing options to handle matching gifts process, workplace giving gifts, and late-designated workplace/matching gifts with late designation requests. >> to another week
 8. Created Workplace FY19 first report for Fundraisers to analyze >> to another week